westpoint-robotics/multirotor_launch/README.md

 ```
 $ sudo apt-get install ros-kinetic-vrpn ros-kinetic-vrpn-client-ros
 ```
 The pose of the vehicle is given in topic /vrpn_client_node/<tracker_name>/pose, where <tracker_name> is the name of the tracker assigned in Motive software.
 Make sure that you select vrpn engine streaming in Motive software and Z-up coordinate frame in broadcast options.
-Also, get the IP address of the PC running Motive and add the host named *mocap_station* in the */etc/hosts* file of your Linux PC running ROS vrpn_client_node.
+Also, make sure that your Linux PC is connected to the same network as Motive PC.
+Finally, get the IP address of the PC running Motive and add the host named *mocap_station* in the */etc/hosts* file of your Linux PC running ROS vrpn_client_node.
 The added line should look like:
 ```
 <ip_address> mocap_station
 ```